 That’s when I decided to try study abroad again, this time, in the environment where I can take courses with local students.
 Until my sophomore year in college, I spent most of my time engaging in club activities, and I wasn’t studying so hard.
 When going from sophomore to junior, I looked back on my college life, and I felt unease because I realized I hadn’t accomplished much.
 Therefore, I decided to do study abroad hoping that I could learn a lot from my experiences of studying at a university and living in an environment which culture is different from Japanese.

 Why did you choose to study in Utah at the University of Utah?

 Yes.
-Utah is very popular for outdoor sports, and since it was not a big city, it is less likely to encounter danger.
-I was born and raised in Tokyo, so having a campus which backyard is mountains and living in nature was such a fresh experience for me.
-During week days, I went hiking after school, and on weekends, I went to national parks.
+Utah is very popular for outdoor sports, and since Reno was not a big city, it is less likely to encounter danger.
+I was born and raised in Tokyo, so having a campus whose backyard is mountains and living in nature was such a fresh experience for me.
+During weekdays, I went hiking after school, and on weekends, I went to national parks.
 I also took a class which I got to do camping in a desert and went snowboarding so many times.
 I had a great time while I was there.

 Please discuss the courses at your sending university.
 How were the classes different from those at your home university?

 Taking courses at University of Utah, I was surprised how serious the teachers were towards the students.
 In most classes at Japanese universities, we have lecture style courses where teachers talk and students just listen.
 However, in American classes, classes are more interactive, [with] students asking teachers questions and everyone discussing based on these questions.
 It was very exciting for me to ask questions and get answers in class.
 Although, I had a lot of assignments to do.

 What was the biggest challenge during your study abroad, and how did you overcome it?